UTCSheffield/sprig-arcade/README.md

 We are now going to build in python & jinja with an aim to build on github pages.

+## Instructions
+* Fill out AUTHORS.txt with one author on each line
+* Fill out GAMES.txt with one game title on each line
+* Fill out GAMES.txt with one game url on each line (either github file preview link or raw link from anywhere)
+* Run build.py
+* Output in build folder

 ## General Idea

 ```mermaid